Television Blong Vanuatu

 Television Blong Vanuatu (TBV) is a digital service that is now a joint business venture between BTC and Guilin CEKE Communication Equipment Co Ltd, a Chinese private company that is specialized in digital television.
 Their studios and offices are located in Port Vila.

 This broadcasting station is government-owned and affiliated.

 It was established in 1993 with the help of Radio France Overseas (RFO) and used to broadcast six hours daily in French and English.
+This followed an experimental service that started in an unexpected manner in July 1992.

+RFO equipment was installed at the offices of Vanitel and started with a small schedule following the 1992 Summer Olympics, broadcasting four hours a day.
+A studio opened in 1995, in conjunction with the country's fifteenth anniversary of independence.
+The first local television news bulletin aired on June 3, 1996, and were carried out in English and French on alternate days.
+The bulletins were recorded two hours before airing, yet its audience was limited to Port Vila.

-Now Television Blong Vanuatu broadcasts in the Chinese Digital TV standard DTMB (Digital Terrestrial Multimedia Broadcast) which is not compatible with any of the TVs used by the local residents.
+Now Television Blong Vanuatu broadcasts in the Chinese Digital TV standard DTMB (Digital Terrestrial Multimedia Broadcast) which is not compatible with any of the DVB-T2 TVs sold in shops and used by the local residents.
 Customers are required to purchase a Set Top Box from the VBTC in order to see their channels, most of which are Chinese.

+Which in turn causes a slow migration to Digital TV.
+TVs sold in the country are DVB-T2.
+As this is the main standard used in the Pacific Island region.